sameervk/Bacterial_Image_Analysis/README.md

 # Bacterial_Image_Analysis
-Bacterial image analysis for detection of markers Carried out in jupyter notebook
+Bacterial image analysis for detection of markers.
+Carried out in jupyter notebook.